Microsoft AVD

 Configure Nexthink to connect to Microsoft AVD APIs for session metadata ingestion.
 This step ensures that contextual data is available to enrich insights within the VDI Experience module.

-For both scenarios, perform the procedures described in the following documentations:
+For both scenarios, perform the procedures described in the following documentation:

 Pooled VDIs (non-persistent) use a golden image for deployment.

-Perform the procedures described in the following documentations:
+Perform the procedures described in the following documentation:

 Confirm that device and session data is being enriched with information from the connector integration by verifying fields such as: